intercom/intercom-install-examples/node-express-single-page-app/README.md

-# Node.js, Express, single-page app
+# Example Node.js, Express, single-page app

-Simple Node.js API example for booting Intercom from a single page app.
+Example Node.js API example for booting Intercom from a single page app.
 In this example, we just use jQuery to asyncronously load the user data to boot Intercom, but you can apply the same concept to any frontend framework.

+## Check out the code above ⬆️

+Check out the code in this repo to see an example of how to install the Messenger.

+## Summary

 1. Install the Intercom SDK
     ```